jaber-jaber/pylabeler/README.md

 # Auto Labeller for Emails

+Auto labelling received emails based on contents of the email.

-This project is a work in progress.
+This project is a WIP.